 The Trust Board is made up of supporters who feel they can best steward the Trust towards completing its objectives.
 They are all volunteers, members of the Trust and were democratically elected onto the board by the members of the Trust.
 They come from a wide variety of occupations and were chosen to give the trust diverse experience and knowledge.

-There are three Trust Board Members on the Football Club Board.
+There are two Trust Board Members on the Football Club Board.

 Transparency and communication are vital to everything the Trust does.
-In keeping with this, we are working to bring you a profile of each Trust board member sharing their experience as a City fan and professionally, so you can get to know them better.
+In keeping with this, each Trust board member has a profile below sharing their experience as a City fan and professionally, so you can get to know them better.

 I am an Electrical Design Engineer by trade and I am very proud to be running a local Engineering Company in the City where we design and manufacture automotive and industrial engine test systems which we export around the world with our proud logo saying made in Worcester

 I first watched City back in the seventies and had a reconnection when my son wanted to go and watch at a young age – we and my other sons have been going ever since

 I have had many memories over the years but the most important are the memories I have with many fans and now friends from our football communities – ups and downs but always together

 I have been involved with the new ground plans since its inception and hope to continue to assist in getting City back home to Worcester – where we belong.